xorcery/Imuless/README.md

 A way to integrate the http://lesscss.org/ NodeJs compiler into Umbraco Themeing.

-Create themes the usual way with Less syntax.
+ - Create themes the usual way with Less syntax.

-Use a property editor to expose override Less variables.
+ - Use a property editor to expose override Less variables.

-On publish of the node with the Imuless property editor, the NodeJs lessc process runs.
+ - On publish of the node with the Imuless property editor, the NodeJs lessc process runs.
+ - Supports multisite setups.

+### File Structure

+Example Less file structure:

 ### Configurable items in the web.config